 - Basic affordability checks

-- Good understanding of other services available: For example, benefits help, debt advice, housing support.
+- Good understanding of other services available: e.g. benefits help, debt advice, housing support.